 - Wrote Excel formulas to add conditional formatting to a budgeting spreadsheet.

 - Automated reports with Oracle Netsuite to cut reporting costs by 25%.

 Need more information?
 Here’s a must-read for you: Key Computer Skills to Put on a Resume in 2023.

 3. Analytical Skills

-Analytical skills are the skills of gathering data, analyzing it, deciphering the meaning, and presenting it.
+Analytical skills include gathering data, analyzing it, deciphering the meaning, and presenting it.

-No matter what job you’re pursuing, if you’re able to show that you’re good with data analysis, the recruiter will score you some bonus points.
+No matter what job you’re pursuing, if you can show that you’re good with data analysis, the recruiter will score you some bonus points:

 - Data mining